Regeneration & Sleep

 Sleep duration

-7–9 hours of sleep per night is considered optimal for adults.
-During periods of high physical exertion (e.g., after surgery or intensive rehabilitation), more may be beneficial.
+Seven to nine hours of sleep per night is considered optimal for adults.
+More sleep may be beneficial during periods of high physical exertion (e.g., after surgery or intensive rehabilitation).

 Lighting conditions

 Avoid bright, artificial light in the evening.
-Especially blue light (smartphones, tablets, TV) inhibits the release of Melatonin, your natural sleep hormone.
-If necessary, use blue light filters or blue light glasses.
+Especially blue light (Smartphones, tablets, TVs) inhibit the release of Melatonin, your natural sleep hormone.
+Use blue light filters or blue light glasses if necessary.

 Stress is a sleep killer.
 A small evening ritual can help: for example, breathing exercises, progressive muscle relaxation, or a short walk.
-Light stretching or foam rolling in the evening can also be beneficial—please let us know what works for you.
+Light stretching or foam rolling in the evening can also be beneficial – feel free to ask us what works for you.

 Digital Detox

-Turn off your cell phone at least 30 minutes before bedtime.
-Messages, emails, and social media often cause unnecessary activation of the nervous system.
+Turn off your mobile phone at least 30 minutes before going to sleep.
+Messages, emails, or social media often cause unnecessary activation of the nervous system.

 Indoor climate

 Cool temperatures promote restful sleep.
-Ideal are 16–18 °C in well-ventilated rooms.
+Ideally...
+16–18 °C Well-ventilated rooms are essential.
 A good mattress, an ergonomic pillow, and dark curtains can also significantly improve sleep quality.

 Avoid caffeine and alcohol

-Caffeine lasts up to six hours after consumption—it's best to avoid it after 2 p.m.
+Caffeine's effects can last up to 6 hours after consumption – it's best to avoid it after 2 p.m.
 Alcohol also disrupts deep sleep and delays regeneration processes.

 Our tips for you

-• Plan your training sessions or therapy sessions so that you have sufficient rest periods afterwards.
+- Plan your training sessions or therapy times so that you have sufficient rest periods afterwards.

-• Pay attention to your circadian rhythm—are you more of an early riser or a late riser?
+- Pay attention to your biorhythm – are you more of an early bird or a night owl?
 Try to align your activities with that.

-• Notice how you feel after good or poor sleep—and talk to your therapist if you notice that sleep is a limiting factor.
+- Notice how you feel after good or bad sleep – and talk to your therapist if you find that sleep is a limiting factor.

-Without adequate rest, there's no lasting healing.
-Good sleep isn't a luxury, but an integral part of your recovery.
+Without sufficient rest, there can be no lasting healing.
+Good sleep is not a luxury, but an essential part of your recovery.
 We not only help you with exercise – but also with taking regeneration seriously.